 Working with a Plant Medicine Person

-Many of the so-called Shaman in the Amazon and the U.S. are using this moniker without precision.
+Many of the so-called Shaman in the Amazon and the U.S. are using this moniker without understanding.
 The most appropriate term, and the one Hamid prefers, is “Plant Medicine Person.”
 This term was brought to Hamid’s attention by Javier Regueiro, a well-known Plant Medicine Person living in Peru, and it seems to be an honest term that does not seek to inflate any perceived egoic role in the process of working with plant medicines.
+After all, it is the plants that enable the healing and the role of the Plant Medicine Person should be to facilitate the healing process.

 Finding a Ceremony